 Chayote

-Contrary to the popular opinion that only this fruit/veggie is only edible part that grows on this climbing plant, the roots, stems, seeds and leaves can also be added to the daily diet.
-The vine that grows on the ground, can reach up to 12 metres sporting heart-shaped leaves which are 10-25 cm wide with tendrils on the stem.
-The shoots, leaves and seeds add mild flavour but great taste to the salads and stir fries.
+Contrary to the popular opinion that this fruit/veggie is the only edible part that grows on this climbing plant, the roots, stems, seeds and leaves can also be added to the daily diet.
+The vine that grows on the ground, can reach up to 12 meters sporting heart-shaped leaves which are 10-25 cm wide with tendrils on the stem.
+The shoots, leaves, and seeds add mild flavor but great taste to the salads and stir-fries.

 Culinary Usages of Chayote: